 1 villa for up to 8 persons with four bedrooms, a living room, a fully equipped kitchen (“Astrea”)

-Each villa (and the apartment) has a fully equipped kitchen and a living room with a fireplace, a television and a CD player
+Living room with a fireplace, a television with DVD player (home cinema technology) and a CD player

 Xenon Estate enjoys a quiet location amidst olive groves and pine trees on the hillside just above the little town of Spetses.
 You can easily walk to the old harbour, the ‘centre’ of the town and to the beaches just outside the town, but for coming back up you may want to take a taxi, especially when it’s hot!

 Spetses is an easy island to get to.
-There are quite a few hydrofoils and ferries leave from Piraeus for Spetses.
-The boat ride takes roughly two hours, but if you prefer to travel by conventional ferryboat (less choppy!) you should count double the time.
-You should let Elina and Alexis know what time your boat will arrive, and they can order a taxi for you.
+There are quite a few hydrofoils and ferries leave from Piraeus for Spetses every day.
+It takes roughly two hours by hydrofoil, but if you prefer to travel by conventional ferryboat (less choppy!) you should count double the time.
+If you let Elina and Alex know what time your boat will arrive, and they can order a taxi for you.
 (A taxi transfer from the port is less than ten Euro.)